How to define "object" in OOCSS?

 Do you want to use ID to style the content?

-This is a performance "freebie" when you reuse an object on the same page (or on the same site at the same time as it caches well).
-Using ID to write styles can only be used once on the same page. @cgriego (twitter) Compared it with singletons and I think it's very accurate.
+This is a performance "freebie" when you reuse an object on the same page (or on the same site, both cached well).
+Using ID to write styles can only be used once on the same page. @cgriego (twitter) I compared it to singletons and I think it's very accurate.
 There may be situations where you want to use IDs to define styles, such as very specific header menus.
 In this case, you can use IDs to sandbox special elements and ensure that the code here does not affect other parts of the site.
 Think twice before choosing ID over class.
 As your site grows, it's really hard to predict what other people will do with the HTML built from your CSS.
 If you have a choice, consider scalability as much as possible.

 I'm thinking of removing the IDs from the template head, body, and foot.
 Some people may have multiple home areas.
 Multiple headers and footers for a site are harder to guess, but I bet there are designers out there who think so, so the IDs are likely to disappear (not so smooth, read the original article: Someone could have multiple main content areas.
 Multiple site headers and footers are more difficult to imagine, but I bet there is a designer who can dream up something like that, so the IDs are very likely to disappear.).